Skip to main content

 Will the organizer be able to tell the votes were bought?

 Never.
-We only need the public URL where the audience votes for your entry.
-You never share passwords, never log into our platform, and never give us access to your contest account.
-For Facebook-login contests the vote is cast by our own aged accounts, not yours.
+The only thing we need is the public URL of your photo contest entry — the page where supporters click to vote.
+You never share a password, never log into our platform, and never give us access to your contest account or photo-hosting profile.
+For Facebook-login photo contests the vote is cast by our own aged Facebook accounts, not yours.

 Pricing & payment